-- 4. Names of Interdisciplinary courses and the departments/units involved : Nil - 5.
+- 4. Names of Interdisciplinary courses and the departments/units involved: Nil - 5.
 Annual/ semester/choice based credit system (programme wise) - a) B.A.
-Annual (to converted to semester from 2014-15) - 6.
-Participation of the department in the courses offered by other departments - .
-Nil
+Semester - b) B.Com Semester - 6.
+Participation of the department in the courses offered by other departments